 Aventus Group never borrows more than up to 45% of its total loan portfolio through P2P.

-Assets consist of good portfolio, receivable and cash on accounts.
+Assets consist of a good portfolio, receivables, and cash on accounts.

 In which markets do you see lending businesses are doing best to deal with the challenges and ongoing consequences of the pandemic?